lawrennd/old_talks/_gp/includes/gpy-tutorial.md

 \subsection{GPy Tutorial}

 \notes{This GPy tutorial is based on material we share in the Gaussian process summer school for teaching these models <https://gpss.cc>.
-It contains material from various members and former members of the Sheffield machine learning group, but particular mention should be made of [Nicolas Durrande](https://sites.google.com/site/nicolasdurrandehomepage/).}
+It contains material from various members and former members of the Sheffield machine learning group, but particular mention should be made of [Nicolas Durrande](https://sites.google.com/site/nicolasdurrandehomepage/) and [James Hensman](https://jameshensman.github.io/), see <http://gpss.cc/gpss17/labs/GPSS_Lab1_2017.ipynb>.}

 \installcode{GPy}